-This classic white cake recipe is perfectly moist and the best homemade recipe!
-You’ll reach for this recipe for birthday cakes, cupcakes, and more.
+This homemade white cake recipe is perfectly moist and the best homemade recipe!
+You’ll reach for this easy recipe for birthday cakes, cupcakes, and more.

 We are sometimes compensated for talking about particular brands or products.
 But we only talk about ones we really do like!
 Find our full disclosure here.